 The Agency brings together most of the existing space programs of the federal government.
 It coordinates all elements of Canada's Space Program and manages major space-related activities in Canada.
 The Canadian Space Agency has the expertise to lead knowledge in Canadian specialty fields, and to sponsor, support and encourage the best Canadian companies to make the next steps in space development.
 More information on the Agency's activities can be found at www.asc-csa.gc.ca.

 The head of our institution pursuant to the Access to Information Act is the Minister of Industry.
-The Minister has delegated certain powers, duties and functions pursuant to the Act to the Director General, Operations and to some officers and employees of the Canadian Space Agency.
+The Minister has delegated certain powers, duties and functions pursuant to the Act to the Director General, Corporate Services and to some officers and employees of the Canadian Space Agency.

 The Coordinator manages the ATIP Office.
 The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with, the Act.

-When an Access to Information request is received, the Coordinator consults the appropriate managers, the Legal Services Directorate, the Privacy Council Office, the Treasury Board Information Practices Group or other institutions, as required.
-When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Operations.
+When an Access to Information request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Privy Council Office, the Treasury Board Information Practices Group or other institutions.
+When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Corporate Services.